codifice/blog/content/posts/2020-02-20-installing-kubernetes/index.md

 sudo kubeadm init --token-ttl=0
 ```

-At the end of the output there's the command that must be used to join worker nodes to the master, it will resemble:
+At the end of the output, there's the command that must be used to join worker nodes to the master, it will resemble:

 ```bash
 kubeadm join 10.0.1.2:6443 --token hqrwwd.zia49kiu5096aq0p \
     --discovery-token-ca-cert-hash sha256:2b22b8c62774bdfd051720326ccb49970457140a19ec9f425c28727ef4b4dae9